CRAWLMAN SWIM RUN

 Swimrun teams start out with a run, transition to a swim and continue to alternate between swimming and running.
 With the balance between running and swimming, athletes tend to recover much more quickly, have fun and avoid repetitive injuries.

 Teams include all-male, all-female, and mixed-gender teams and must apply to be considered.
-Participants often swim in their shoes and run in their wetsuits to minimize transition time and get gain a competitive edge.
+NEW for 2019 we are offering a “SOLO” category in the short course.
+Participants often swim in their shoes and run in their wetsuits to minimize transition time and gain a competitive edge.

 The race course will consist of alternating overland routes and swim legs within the Fort Yargo State Park.
 Overland routes will be marked at various points along the course with “turn by turn” signage.
 Swim exit points will be designated by flags, banners, and/or volunteers but may not be immediately visible from the swim entry point.
 Maps of the course will be provided to athletes and will include details from each swim entry point to the corresponding exit point.
 Basic compass skills are strongly recommended.

 Any deviation from the marked course by participants shall be grounds for disqualification.

 Welcome to the 3rd year of CrawlMan a SwimRun Event.
 A swimrun event is one of the newest endurance events in the United States and Georgia Multisports is excited to bring this unique event to Georgia and looking forward to being part of the ground floor of what soon will be the most exciting sport to come along for the dedicated endurance athlete.